polyjuicelab/Nginx-X402/README.md

   - On Linux, install `libclang-dev` package: `sudo apt-get install libclang-dev`
   - Ensure Xcode Command Line Tools are installed: `xcode-select --install`

-### Required (for vendored feature - disable rewrite module)
+### Recommended (vendored feature enabled by default - disable rewrite module)

-When using the `vendored` feature, the simplest approach is to disable the HTTP rewrite module (which requires PCRE).
+Since the `vendored` feature is enabled by default, the simplest approach is to disable the HTTP rewrite module (which requires PCRE).
 Since the x402 plugin does not use rewrite functionality, this is safe and recommended:

 - **`NGX_CONFIGURE_ARGS`**: Disable HTTP rewrite module (recommended for plugin builds)
   ```bash